Comparison

-The Disney Skyliner and monorail are Walt Disney World's two premium transportation systems, but they serve completely different parks from completely different resorts.
 The Skyliner gondola connects four resorts — Pop Century, Art of Animation, Caribbean Beach, and Riviera — to EPCOT (International Gateway) and Hollywood Studios.
 The monorail connects three deluxe resorts — Contemporary, Polynesian, and Grand Floridian — to Magic Kingdom and EPCOT (main entrance).
-No Disney resort has access to both systems, so the comparison matters most when choosing a resort or planning park-to-park connections.
+So the comparison matters most when choosing a resort, comparing total trip cost, or planning a park-to-park connection that touches both systems.

-Skyliner wins for: EPCOT's World Showcase (International Gateway entrance), Hollywood Studios, midday travel with short waits, and the sheer fun of it.
+Skyliner wins for: EPCOT's World Showcase (International Gateway entrance), Hollywood Studios, midday travel with short waits, value-resort pricing, and the sheer fun of it.

-Monorail wins for: Magic Kingdom access, EPCOT's main entrance, air conditioning, and the iconic experience.
+Monorail wins for: Magic Kingdom access, EPCOT's main entrance, air conditioning, weather reliability, and the iconic Disney experience.

 When the Skyliner Has the Edge